BusquetsLA/rock-paper-scissors-lizard-spock-go/README.md

 # rock-paper-scissors-lizard-spock-go

-A little project made written Go to cover the basics of the languaje.
+A little project written in Go to cover the basics of the languaje.

   - 1. Clone the files.
   - 2. Open the console, stand on the root folder of this project and type: go run main.go